Save 30% on online shipping anywhere in Canada and the US!

 • Size limitations – whilst large components can be plated, many plating companies have baths much smaller than those of galvanizing plants

-Which Metals are Corrosion Resistant?
+Which Metals are Corrosion-Resistant?

 As well as the various methods listed above, some metals are inherently corrosion-resistant thanks to their chemical composition.
 These are used where corrosion protection is extremely important and/or the part is hard to protect by other means.